Brand safety: Brand safety measures

 To ensure brand safety, advertisers can buy ad space directly from trusted publishers, allowing them to directly address brand safety concerns.
 Advertisers and publishers may also employ third-party vendors of brand safety services that can be integrated into the advertising system.
 Other common preventive measures are black-lists of unsafe sites to avoid, or a white-lists of safe sites for advertising.
 The ads.txt (Authorized Digital Sellers) initiative from the IAB is designed to allow online media buyers to check the validity of the sellers from whom they buy.

 Ad agencies, such as The Interpublic Group of Companies and Comscore, have used media watchdog companies like Ad Fontes Media and NewsGuard to make sure that their clients' ads are placed with "credible" news sources.
+In 2019, the World Federation of Advertisers formed the Global Alliance for Responsible Media (GARM), a cross-industry group of advertisers, advertising agencies, and industry associations seeking to improve digital safety and target "harmful and misleading content."